- Teach staff members about developmentally appropriate environmental designs for learning.

 What messages do you want your environment to send?
 How do you want staff members, children, and families to feel while they are in your space?
 What do you want them to learn?

 There are several things to keep in mind as you help staff design or redesign their classroom or program spaces.
-First, you should contribute your expertise on high-quality environments.
-You must know what a high-quality learning environment looks like for infants, toddlers, preschoolers, school-age children, and youth.
+As an instructional leader, you have the opportunity to help guide staff members’ decisions about their environments.
+To be effective, you must stay up-to-date on the latest theory and research on high-quality learning environments for infants, toddlers, preschoolers, school-age children, and youth.
 You can read the age-specific Learning Environment courses for a review.
 These lessons stress the importance of the physical environment, how the environment sends messages to children, youth and adults about how to appropriately use the space, and how arrangement of the environment can hinder or facilitate staff’s work with children and families.
 The lessons include information on developing and communicating predictable schedules and routines.
 In addition, the lessons provide information on constructing indoor and outdoor environments that are:

 - Designed to support the interests and development of children and youth, including information on relevant interest or activity areas that could be included based on child age